Mother of autistic boy who went missing calling on hospital to do better

-Jennings said her son has been admitted to and released from strong three times in the past couple weeks.
+Jennings said her son has been admitted to and released from Strong Memorial Hospital three times in the past couple weeks.

 One week later he ran out of the house and down the street.
 Jennings said she was told again that he couldn’t stay at Strong because he’s not in danger.
 He was released and Monday morning police were searching for him again.
 He was found, taken to the hospital for evaluation, and released hours later.
 He was safe this time, but Jennings said she’s tired of living in fear.

-“So, now it’s scaring me.
-And they’re telling me that they can’t do anything about it, they can’t submit him anywhere, so, what if I wake up one morning and they can’t find my child at all?
+“So, now it’s scaring me — and they’re telling me that they can’t do anything about it, they can’t submit him anywhere,” Jennings said.
+“So, what if I wake up one morning and they can’t find my child at all?
 What if I find my child dead?”

 Lawana Jones is the director of the Autism Council.
 She said she’s worried about another child wandering off and dying like Trevyan Rowe did last year.